-- Contribute to inter-agency working in line with HM Working Together to Safeguard Children 2018 (updated December 2020) guidance. - Provide a co-ordinated offer of early help when additional needs of children are identified. - Ensure all staff, supply staff and volunteers are alert to the definitions of abuse and indicators, and through access to regular training opportunities and updates. - Ensure staff are alert to the various factors that can increase the need for early help. - Working with Children's Social Care, support their assessment and planning processes including the school's attendance at conference and core group meetings as appropriate. - Carry out tasks delegated by the Trust and governing body such as training of staff and volunteers, safer recruitment and maintenance of a single central register. - Provide support and advice on all matters pertaining to safeguarding and child protection to all staff regardless of their position within the school. - Treat any information shared by staff or pupils with respect and follow agreed policies and procedures. - Ensure that allegations or concerns against staff including low-level concerns are dealt with in accordance with guidance from Department for Education (DfE KCSiE 2022 Part Four 'Allegations made against/Concerns raised in relation teachers including supply teachers, other staff, volunteers and contractors in Sections One and Two. - Nottinghamshire Safeguarding Children Partnership (NSCP) and Nottinghamshire County Council (NCC).
+- Contribute to inter-agency working - Provide a co-ordinated offer of early help when additional needs of children are identified. - Ensure all staff, supply staff and volunteers are alert to the definitions of abuse and indicators through access to regular training opportunities and updates. - Ensure staff are alert to the various factors that can increase the need for early help.

+- Working with Children's Social Care, support their assessment and planning processes including the school's attendance at conference and core group meetings as appropriate. - Carry out tasks delegated by the trust such as training of staff and volunteers, safer recruitment and maintaining of a single central register. - Provide support and advice on all matters pertaining to safeguarding and child protection to all staff regardless of their position within the school. - Treat any information shared by staff or pupils with respect and follow agreed policies and procedures. - Ensure that allegations or concerns against staff including low-level concerns are dealt with in accordance with guidance.

-Teachers (including ECTs) and Headteachers - Professional Duty
+Teachers (including ECTs) and Head Teachers - Professional Duty

-The Teachers Standards 2012 (updated 13 December 2021) remind us that teachers, early career teachers and headteachers should safeguard children and maintain public trust in the teaching profession as part of our professional duties.
+The Teachers Standards remind us that teachers, early career teachers and Head Teachers should safeguard children and maintain public trust in the teaching profession as part of our professional duties.